Jean-Baptiste-Lasselle/grapejs-server/README.md

 * `0.0.2` : gives you exactly whatyou've got live at https://grapesjs.com/demo.html, source code at https://github.com/artf/grapesjs-preset-webpage

+You can try that one and share it with our friends with [the _`NodeJS` Katacoda playgraound_](https://www.katacoda.com/courses/nodejs/playground)

 # Build it

 https://parceljs.org/getting_started.html

 ```bash
 export URI_DE_CE_REPO=https://github.com/Jean-Baptiste-Lasselle/grapejs-server